gir87/YouTubeDownloader/README.md

 # YouTube Downloader GUI

-A small Python based GUI for downloading YouTube video's.<br />
+A small Python based GUI for downloading YouTube video's and mp3.<br />
 This is my first application written in Python.
 Developed and tested in Windows 11.<br />
 The GUI comes with a small console window that explains each step of the process.